|

 AGE (Melbourne): Sterlac's ear transplant 6.8.03

-Stuckists are reported to be virulently critical.
-Melbourne Stuckist,
+are reported to be virulently critical.
+Melbourne Stuckist, Nigel Stein,

-Nigel Stein, says: "Personally, I have been an admirer of Stelarc's
+says: "Personally, I have been an admirer of Stelarc's work for about

-work for about 10 years.
-I would be really interested in seeing
+10 years.
+I would be really interested in seeing the outcome."
+Link

 THE

-'A Dead Shark Isn't Art' which will display a 325lb golden hammerhead
+Shark Isn't Art' which will display a 325lb golden hammerhead shark

-shark caught by local electrician Eddie Saunders and displayed
+caught by local electrician Eddie Saunders and displayed in his shop

-in his shop since 1989 - two years before the HIrst version.
-The
+since 1989 - two years before the HIrst version.
+The show starts 17

 TATE